Azure/aks-app-routing-operator/README.md

 3. Run `make update-image-on-deployment` to build the add-on image according to the user's local state/branch and push it to the add-on deployment.
 This step can be re-run when changes to the local add-on are made and the user wishes to manually test those changes on a cluster.
 4. Run `make deploy-e2e` to deploy the e2e tester job, which will run the e2e test suite inside the cluster.

-### Public Cluster/Public DNS Zone
-The process to run an E2E test for public clusters is as follows:
-1. Run `make clean-private` or `make clean-all` to clear any preexisting Terraform state for the public cluster dev environment.
-2. Run `make dev-private-cluster` to deploy all Azure resources necessary to run a full suite, including a private cluster with the add-on enabled and a private DNS zone linked to the cluster's VNET.
-IMPORTANT: this does not start the add-on.
-The next step needs to be run for the add-on to be fully deployed with the correct image.
-3. Run `make update-image-on-deployment` to build the add-on image according to the user's local state/branch and push it to the add-on deployment.
-This step can be re-run when changes to the local add-on are made and the user wishes to manually test those changes on a cluster.
-4. Run `make deploy-e2e` to deploy the e2e tester job, which will run the e2e test suite inside the cluster.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft